szabgab/rust.code-maven.com/pages/surrealdb-cli-multi-counter.md

     - DUPLICATE
 ---

-Another one of my [counter examples](https://code-maven.com/counter).
+Another one of my [counter examples](https://code-maven.com/counter) part of the [SurrealDB](/surrealdb) series.
 This one works on the command line and counts how many times we ran the program with different command line parameter:

 It works like this: